 Janice Tapp holds a BSN and MSN in nursing education, as well as a plant based nutrition certificate from ECornell, and has attended the FOK Rouxbe cooking school.
 She has been actively teaching nursing students for the past 13 years and has served corporate clients as a fitness instructor, while practicing nursing as a RN since 1971.
 Early in her nursing career she began adding healthy lifestyle to her discussions, while personally progressing from a vegetarian diet to plant based in 2015.
 Janice volunteers as a Master Gardener, including with children's garden participants.
 Whenever an opportunity arises, she likes to share the importance of plant based eating and healthy lifestyle.

 Kiki Turnbull, MSA, CPA, is an accountant turned health coach because of her love of health and empowering others.
 After being diagnosed with MS in 2017, she jumped headfirst into the world of plant-based and lifestyle healing.
 Having never seriously prioritized a healthy diet or cooking at home prior to her diagnosis, she knows full well the challenges that come with lifestyle transition and is eager to help others in their journey.
 In her spare time, she can be found hiking, running, and playing ukulele.
 Kiki is a Certified Health and Wellness Coach and Lifestyle Medicine Coach through WellCoaches.
 Kiki has been an auditor, high school teacher, and fiduciary case manager; she currently works for Hatch River Expeditions as a Reservationist and Business Analyst.

 Maria Walsh is a retired engineer who has been vegan since 2011.
 In March 2019, she achieved the Certificate in Plant Based Nutrition from the T. Colin Campbell Center for Nutrition Studies and eCornell.
 With a new understanding of the role of a whole food plant-based lifestyle in reversing disease as well as the benefits to animals and the environment, she embraced the concept and lost 40 pounds in less than a year.
-She is working toward a Main Street Vegan Academy certification as a Vegan Lifestyle Coach and Educator, and is a member of the National Health Association, a non-profit organization actively advocating a whole food plant-based lifestyle since 1948.
+She has graduated from the Main Street Vegan Academy as a Certified Vegan Lifestyle Coach and Educator, and is a member of the National Health Association, a non-profit organization actively advocating a whole food plant-based lifestyle since 1948.